BankCherokee Partners With My Founder Story to Support Women Small Business Owners

 “Every woman business owner I know will benefit from these programs, and especially women seeking funding,” Oslund said.
 Through BankCherokee’s community reinvestment initiatives, Oslund donated her time and expertise to several different nonprofits dedicated to helping small businesses launch and grow—and specifically those supporting women and people of color.
 She knew marketing was critical to small business success and recognized the need for tools to help owners master these skills.

 Olsen began focusing on her own business full time.
-When she was ready to open a business banking account, she chose BankCherokee for its commitment to supporting women in leadership roles, including bank president Heidi Gesell, and in the communities it serves.
+When she was ready to open a business banking account, she chose BankCherokee for its commitment to supporting women in leadership roles, including bank Board Chair Heidi Gesell, and in the communities it serves.
 In 2018, Olsen launched My Founder Story, a social enterprise dedicated to empowering female founders through storytelling, workshops and coaching.
 Shortly after, when My Founder Story launched a micro grant program to increase support for women business owners, Olsen approached BankCherokee regarding a potential partnership.